 What form of release is required by Florida law?

-The Chapter 713 release forms are generally the ones you want to use because they give away the least amount of rights.
+The Chapter 713 release forms are the ones you want to use because they give away the least number of rights.
 If you are a subcontractor, the form that you would like to use with your general contractors (that means the release that you give when you get a check) is found in that chapter.

 The through date is important because people believe that the amount of money that is listed in the release or that is in the pay request for that month is what matters.
 So, if you get shorted a payment, then you can always just add that short pay to the future claim amount or the next pay request.
 That is not true if you sign a release that gets you through the end of the month for example.